Garenne Lemot estate

-The La Garenne Lemot estate is a park located in the communes of Gétigné and Clisson in Loire-Atlantique, as well as Cugand in Vendée.
+The La Garenne Lemot estate (Domaine de la Garenne Lemot; domani Garenne Lemot) is a park located in the communes of Gétigné and Clisson in Loire-Atlantique, as well as Cugand in Vendée.
 It was created by the sculptor François-Frédéric Lemot at the beginning of the 19th century.
 The ensemble is intended as a tribute to the landscapes and architecture of Italy.
 The estate consists of a neo-Palladian villa overlooking the valley of the Sèvre Nantaise, as well as woods and gardens where fabriques and statues in the Antique style, along with the gardener's and gatekeeper's houses in an Italianate style, are erected.

 The Departmental Council of Loire-Atlantique purchased the estate from the Lemot family in 1968.
 It was listed as a historic monument the following year and has been classified in stages since 1988.
 Currently, it is a place for strolls and a cultural center where contemporary art exhibitions and performances are regularly organized.